Reddit, in recent years, has quickly gained popularity and become a hotspot for marketers and top brands.

 10. Keep A Competent PR Team

-PR disaster is an inevitable byproduct of business success, and it happens far more than you can envision.
+PR disaster is an inevitable byproduct of business success, and it happens far more than you can imagine.

 Woody Harrelson, a few years back, posted an AMA to introduce his new movie Rampart.
 While the content was fairly harmless, the actor’s bland response to personal questions backfired terribly, earning him immense negative publicity.

-In another case, an outdoor essential brand’s CEO faced ruthless employee grievance on his seemingly innocuous Black Friday post.
+In another case, an outdoor essential brand’s CEO faced a ruthless employee grievance on his innocuous Black Friday post.